mono/website/docs/compiling-mono/compiling-from-git.md

       $ git clone git://github.com/mono/mono.git

-If you are interested in contributing back submitting changes, create an account on github, add a public key (the content of your ~/.ssh/id_rsa.pub with any title) and fork the relevant project, and clone it:
+If you are interested in contributing back submitting changes, create an account on GitHub, add a public key (the content of your ~/.ssh/id_rsa.pub with any title) and fork the relevant project, and clone it:

      $ git clone git@github.com:username/mono.git

-After committing and pushing your changes, you can send a pull request from github so we can consider your changes.
+After committing and pushing your changes, you can send a pull request from GitHub so we can consider your changes.

 ### Switching to a branch